About the workshop

 • Integration with corporate strategies

 • Financial risk management, including with reference to potential external crises

 It will enable you to:

 • Implement stable planning and budgeting frameworks to assist financial management, effectiveness and propriety

-• Understand and fulfil the role of the manager and the accountant in financial management
+• Understand and fulfil the role of managers and accountants in financial management

 • Support Management Boards and the political/ managerial process more effectively